Goodricke College, York: Buildings and services

 Goodricke Nucleus is the name of the main administrative and facility building in Goodricke College and is located on the Heslington East campus.
 It also houses the Junior Common Room and the General Common Room.
 Portering services are provided from the Ron Cooke Hub.
 Goodricke consists of a mixture of standard and en-suite accommodation and a large, central, 'nucleus' with large JCR, GCR and offices for staff.
 This approximately doubled the capacity of the college to over 600 students, including 100 postgraduate students.

 The new college accommodation is divided into Courts, each named after a member of the university who has made a significant contribution to its life: Oliver Sheldon, Janet Baker and Kenneth Dixon.
 Originally, each of the Courts has a resident member of college staff.
 The College Dean lived in Janet Baker Court while at least one College Tutor lived in each of the other Courts.

 Heslington East is connected to the Heslington West campus by the 66, 67, and 68 buses, all of which are free to students not travelling further than these campuses.

-Student life

-Junior Common Room

-The Junior Common Room is the undergraduate membership of the college which are governed by the Junior Common Room Committee (JCRC).
-This committee is responsible for all the college activities such as college sport, Winter and Summer Balls, bar quizzes and college events.

-The 2025 CSAC executive officers are: